open/close all folders

 - The Russian adventure film Mongol was originally planned as a trilogy depicting the rise and fall of Genghis Khan.
 After difficulties on the first film, production on the sequels were stalled.
 A brief glimmer of hope occurred when it was announced that the sequels would become one large-scale film but production was canceled again in late 2010.

-- The film Devil was intended to be the beginning of a new anthology series called "The Night Chronicles" based on stories by M. Night Shyamalan.
-The film even has the number one showed after the label's logo.
+- The film Devil was intended to be the beginning of a new anthology series called "The Night Chronicles" based on stories by M. Night Shyamalan about the supernatural in modern urban society.
+The film even has the number one shown after the label's logo.
 However, its disappointing box office combined with Shyamalan's Hatedom among audiences (the film, not directed by him, had mixed reviews) led future installments to be canceled.

 - 1994's The Shadow movie was intended to be the beginning of a franchise, but the movie bombed at the box office, killing any chances of it continuing.